maximnaidenov/angular-busy-tracker/README.md

 ```

 ##Change log
+**2.0.0** - 3/01/2016
+* Fixed some edge-case handling issues discovered by the new extensive unit test suite for tracker factory
+* *BREAKING* Busy-ready expression is evaluated in the context of the directive
+* *BREAKING* Params is now an object that is interpolated and watched
+* *BREAKING* In templates, config and params are available on $tracker

 **1.1.0** - 8/02/2015
 * Bundled templates are preloded in template cache
 * One css for all bundled templates